 Each record must fulfil all of the following criteria.
 They must be:

-• Linked with one of the SDG – Is it related to a sustainable development goal target?
+• Linked with one of the SDG – Is it related to a sustainable development goal and its target?

-• Meaningful for moving SDG forward – Has anyone else done better?
+• The best in the world - Has anyone else done better?

 • Measurable – How will you know when you’ve reached it?

-In order for us to verify your achievement we require a number of pieces of evidence, this will vary depending on the record category you are applying.
+In order for us to verify your achievement we require a number of pieces of evidence, this will vary depending on the record's characteristics you are applying.

 SDG World Records does not endorse: